 Our Take on Alauda

-Alauda's development is moving forward into flight testing, although the company experienced some technical difficulties at its latest unmanned demonstration flight.
-Despite this, the company is still planning on beginning its Grand Prix in 2020, indicating its confidence in its overall progress.
-Ultimately, Alauda is one of the few companies making headway into eVTOL racing, and even if it does not make its schedule, it's still likely to begin eVTOL racing in the near future.
+Alauda's development is moving forward forward with flight testing.
+The company had originally planned to commence Grand Prix racing in 2020 indicating its confidence in its overall progress.
+However, the global health pandemic and other factors have slowed the pace of developmental progress.
+Ultimately, Alauda is one of the few companies making headway into eVTOL racing, and even if it does not make its schedule, it's still likely to begin eVTOL racing in the near future due to the critical mass of investment and PR received.